Chronology

 2002 |

-Begins series, Palette Paintings.
 Travels to London to see Lucian Freud retrospective at the Tate Britain. |

 2003 |

-Travels to Vienna to see Dürer retrospective at the Albertina.
 Work featured in Hanging Loose (Simon Dinnerstein: A Portfolio) edited by Robert Hershon |

 2005 |

 Gabriela Lena Frank composes Ghosts in the Dream Machine based on Simon Dinnerstein’s drawings Sonatina, Nocturne, Night Scene I and Night Scene II.
 It is commissioned by Astral Artistic Services, Philadelphia for performances by the Chiara String Quartet and pianist Simone Dinnerstein.
 Performances take place at Queens College, New York, Trinity Center for the Performing Arts, Philadelphia and at the Appalachian Summer Festival, Boone, North Carolina.
-Travels to Madrid to see exhibition, The Spanish Portrait, at the Prado Museum. |

 2006-2007 |

-At the Still Point, a major painting in the palette paintings series is completed.
 Hosts an Open Studio to present this painting along with other works in this series. |

 2007 |